scala-cli/scala-cli-signing/README.md

 - sign files
 - verify signatures.

-It's written in Scala, and uses bouncycastle.
+It's written in Scala, and uses [bouncycastle](https://www.bouncycastle.org).
+Native launchers of the CLI are generated with GraalVM native-image.
 Keys (public / secret) are identified and passed around as individual files.

 This project is kind of a sidecar of [Scala CLI](https://github.com/VirtusLab/scala-cli).
 It deals with [bouncycastle](https://www.bouncycastle.org) for Scala CLI, so that native launchers of Scala CLI don't have to depend on it, and don't need to have native image process the bouncycastle classes.